Romfos/AutoFrontend/README.md

 # Owerview

-AutoFrontend is a framework for automatic builing UI applciations based on custom businees logic
+AutoFrontend is a framework for automaticaly builing UI applciations based on custom businees logic

 ## Why this framework could be useful for you?
 Some use cases: